waleedafifi90/watanimall/README.md

 - Check the pagination if it's exists or not when the product count more or less than 45
 - Check add to cart button hover effect
 - Remove the item from the cart based on the ket id
+- Check add to cart button style in product details page

 ### Bugs
 - Price format in the cart changed once the user remove an item